KHERCHOUCHE-ANOUAR/mlproject/README.md

   - **components/data_ingestion.py**: Handles the process of reading raw data, splitting it into training and test sets, and saving the processed data for further steps in the machine learning pipeline.
   - **components/data_transformation.py**: Responsible for transforming raw data into a suitable format for model training, including preprocessing steps such as encoding, scaling, and feature engineering.
   - **components/model_trainer.py**: Contains the logic for training machine learning models, selecting the best model, and saving the trained model artifact.
+  - **pipeline/predict_pipeline.py**: Contains the `PredictPipeline` class for generating predictions using the trained model and preprocessing pipeline, and the `CustomData` class for collecting and formatting user input data (from the Flask web form) into a DataFrame suitable for prediction.
+This enables integration with the Flask app and the HTML form in `templates/home.html` for real-time predictions.
   - **utils.py**: Includes utility functions, such as model evaluation, to assess the performance of trained models using metrics like R2 score and more.
   - **main.py**: The main entry point for running the project pipeline or application logic.
+  - **app.py**: The Flask web application entry point.
+Handles HTTP requests, renders HTML templates, collects user input, and serves real-time predictions using the trained model pipeline.

 ### License